 Process groups will take place once a month on Wednesday for 50min, between the Academic Half Day and Administrative & Psychotherapy time.
-Groups will meet with a faculty and senior resident co-facilitator to debrief informally and confidentially about challenging cases, other clinical experiences and professional identity formation during training.
-Groups will take place over Zoom.
+Some groups may decide to schedule process groups during A&P time.
+Groups will meet with a faculty (+/-senior resident co-facilitator) to debrief informally and confidentially about challenging cases, other clinical experiences and professional identity formation during training.
+Groups will take place over Zoom or in-person.

+All PGY2s have the opportunity to participate in process groups.
 This experience is optional.
-This is in alignment with the residency program's wellness strategy, which recognizes that 'one size does not fit all', and the importance of diverse offerings that occur at an individual, community and systems level.7 For residents who do choose to participate, they will be asked to make a commitment to attending monthly sessions (with exceptions for post-call days and vacation).
+This is in alignment with the residency program's wellness strategy, which recognizes that 'one size does not fit all', and the importance of diverse offerings that occur at an individual, community and systems level.7 For residents who do choose to participate, they will be asked to make a commitment to their peers and the group facilitator to attendmonthly sessions (with exceptions for post-call days and vacation).
+Regular attendance is important for group cohesion and psychological safety, which all group members contribute to.